-At the annual general meeting held on 16 January 2019, the BoC adopted the annual statement of accounts of the Fund and declared a dividend of 5% for the year ended 31 August 2018.
+At the annual general meeting held on 17 January 2020, the BoC adopted the annual statement of accounts of the Fund and declared a dividend of 5% for the year ended 31 August 2019.

-The BoC also approved the following matters during the year ended 31 August 2019:
+The BoC also approved the following matters during the year ended 31 August 2020:

-- (a) the Fund's investment plan for the year; - (b) the Fund's supervision fee budget for the year; and - (c) setting up of a new low volatility overseas equities investment sub-class.
+- (a) the Fund's investment plan for the year; and - (b) the Fund's supervision fee budget for the year.